 Dhaka Int’l Trade Fair begins Jan 21

-Prime Minister Sheikh Hasina is scheduled to inaugurate the DITF this year, Senior Commerce Secretary Tapan Kanti Ghosh told The Daily Star.
+The schedule was set in a meeting at the commerce ministry in Dhaka yesterday.

-The showcase normally begins on the first day of January every year, but this time it got delayed because of the general elections held on January 7.
+The prime minister is scheduled to inaugurate the DITF, said Senior Commerce Secretary Tapan Kanti Ghosh.

-The number of foreign companies this year may be a bit low as they have been given a very short time to get prepared for the show.
+The showcase normally begins on the first day of January, but this time it got delayed because of the elections held on January 7.

 Comments